milanchanstveni/sustain-ssh/README.md

 # sustain-ssh
 By default, SSH connections to the remote servers often get disconnected due to inactivity so this script keeps those connections alive and displays some nice information about the server.
-It also allows users
+Script has image but also allows users to have their own images that pops up periodically.

 ## Usage
 Upload **sustain.sh** script to remote server and place it in desired directory of executables so you can call it from any filesystem location on the server.
 Give execute permissions to that script: